 Baylor researchers are also participating in a NIH-funded study to examine the causes of functional mitral regurgitation (MR), a condition where the mitral valve fails to close completely during cardiac contraction during ischemic heart failure.
 Baylor University Medical Center, part of Baylor Scott & White Health will serve as the core laboratory for analysis of the transesophageal echocardiogram studies done as part of the STICH trial.

 Another research project is not yet to the clinical trials stage but has shown promise in new ways to deliver gene therapy: Gene therapy using ultrasound targeted microbubble destruction (UTMD)

 Baylor's laboratory has developed a technique that uses ultrasound-targeted microbubble destruction (UTMD) to deliver drugs or genes to specific tissues, including the heart, pancreas, kidney and brain.
 This involves the attachment of drugs or genes to gas-filled microbubbles, which are circulated through the intravascular space and mechanically destroyed within the target organ by ultrasound.

-Baylor researchers have also successfully targeted reporter genes to pancreatic islets, using the rat insulin promoter to achieve a high level of islet specificity, as well as conferring regulation of islet gene expression by glucose feeding of the animals.
+Baylor Scott & White Health researchers have also successfully targeted reporter genes to pancreatic islets, using the rat insulin promoter to achieve a high level of islet specificity, as well as conferring regulation of islet gene expression by glucose feeding of the animals.
 They now propose to extend this work to a naturally occurring animal model of islet cell destruction - the Zucker Diabetic Fatty (ZDF) rat.